hawkinsw/CPPTimes/pointers.md

 n = 35
 $$

 $35$ $1$s and $0$s.
 Because that's oddly specific to my tablet and computer scientists like to make things future-proof, they specified that sequences of $64$ $1$s/$0$s are better for representing addresses of bytes in memory!
+That's why they say that modern computers are so-called _64-bit computers_ as opposed to the 32-bit computers of the late 1990s.
 Every $1$/$0$ combination is represented in hardware by a bit and, remember, there are $8$ bits per byte.
 So a pointer-to-`X`-type variable occupies $64 / 8 = 8$ bytes of space!
 How cool is that?

 ## Reassigning Pointers
 Remember the program from above: